Joe Bernstein (American football)

-Joseph G. Bernstein (aka Joe Burten) was a professional football player.
+Joseph G. Bernstein (aka Joe Burten) was an American professional football player and magazine editor.
 He played in the National Football League with the Rock Island Independents and the New York Brickley Giants.
-Brickley's New York Giants are not related to the modern-day New York Giants.

 Bernstein played college football at Louisiana State University.
 There he lettered three times in 1915, 1916 and 1919.

+Under the names Joe Burten or "Cap'n Joey" he edited a series of New York magazines in the 1920s and 1930s.